-The atmosphere of the pub is enhanced by a piano on which talented pianists perform a variety of music, from pop to songs from the shows to light classical music, on Tuesdays evenings and Sunday afternoons.
+The atmosphere of the pub is enhanced by a piano on which talented pianists perform a variety of music, from pop to songs from the shows to light classical music, on Sunday afternoons.

 The Regency Tavern offers a wide choice of traditional cask ales and distinctive international lagers as well as an excellent wine selection, sourced from independent producers around the world.

-The pub is used by community groups such as the Regency Square Area Society and the Federation of Small Businesses and has disabled access.
+The pub is used by community groups such as the Regency Square Area Society, local Green Party and the Federation of Small Businesses and has disabled access.

 We are pleased to be able to host performance or exhibition events at the Regency Tavern next year please see our events page for further details.